Temmarie/React-capstone/README.md

 # About The Project

-This is a simple bookstore app built with react-redux.
+This is a simple pokemon catalogue built with react-redux.
 <br />

 # [Live Link](https://bookstore-97529.web.app)